fresheneesz/bip-efficient-bitcoin-vaults/bbv/bip-beforeblockverify.md

 Examples where OP_BBV makes things more efficient:

 * Efficient Wallet Vaults
+* Cheaper and simpler expiring Payments that allow a recipient to spend money for a limited period of time before reverting back to ownership by the sender.
+* Reversible payments.
 * Cheaper time-limited escrows that are half as expensive as current escrow options.
-* Cheaper and simpler expiring Payments that allow a recipient to spend money for a limited period of time before reverting back to ownership by the sender.

 Example where OP_BBV makes things more robust: